 You don't want to overcrowd your air fryer, as this will affect the result negatively.

-- For a super crispy result, always cook in a single layer
+- For the crispiest result, always cook in a single layer.

 - Fries, potato wedges, veggies, etc. can overlap, but you should still not fill your air fryer basket more than halfway - the less overlap, the crispier the result!

-- Steaks, chicken, spring rolls, dumplings and similar should be cooked in a single layer
+- Steaks, chicken, spring rolls, dumplings, and similar foods should always be cooked in a single layer.

 A great thing about the air fryer is that it's so easy to check on your food while it's cooking.
-So you can start with an idea of the time, and then adjust as you go.
+So you can start with a rough idea of the time and then adjust as you go.

 As with the temperature, the bag your food came in will give you a good starting point, adjusted as follows: